botwithfeelings/PrivacySearchQueries/README.md

 In order to use search queries as an index, we have laid out the following plan:

 * Construct a set of search queries related to the core concepts identified in the Pew Report.
-(We are currently generating this set with a recursive expansion on an initial seed query by mining Google's related queries.)
 * Leverage Google Trends [\[1\]](#ref) to track the temporal popularity of the related queries from before the Snowden revelations up to present time.
 * Create an index based on the search query trends to determine if the population's behavior has changed in a manner consistent with the Pew Report's results.

+We are currently generating the set of related queries with a recursive expansion on an initial seed query by mining Google's related queries.
+We have collected sample queries from AMT users to test against the generated related query set to analyze the recall of our method.

+There are several limitations to our methodology that we are aware of and will try to minimize:

+* Search queries can be ambiguous and therefore difficult to understand users' intents.
+We will use multiple classifiers to determine the intent of the queries generated in our sets.
+* As we are relying on Google Trends, we cannot measure the actual query volume but only an normalized index.
+We need to ensure that we can normalize all query volumes to a consistent reference to allow comparison.
+* This method often generates long tailed queries that do not have enough search volume to register on Google Trends.
+Long tailed queries are used less frequently; we will determine whether our results are still valid without being able to use these queries.

 <a name="ref">
 ## References